Nantor/HowTo-YDKJ-RetroPi/README.md

 ## Preparation

 Before starting the installation process, a valid installation files for _Windows 3.1/3.11_ and _You don't know Jack_ are needed.
-This will shipt with this guide.
+This files will not shiped with this guide.

 ## Semiautomatically installation